 Forget waving or splashing around dramatically.
 A drowning person will instinctively extend the arms and try to press down to leverage up enough to breathe.
 Characteristically a drowning person will be upright in the water only a very brief time before going under.
 If you have seen someone yelling and thrashing in the water that is aquatic distress – the person is frightened and feeling overwhelmed perhaps – but not actually drowning.

 No one is immune to drowning.
 Confident boaters and swimmers sometimes feel that there is no need for them to abide by boating laws and safe boating practices.
 This is especially common in teens and young adults they may be tempted to skip a life jacket on their personal watercraft, sit on the edge of a ski boat while under power or drink and drive.
 Not only could this behavior get you ejected from a boat (possibly unconscious) or cause a collision it could also leave your boat insurance coverage void.

 Watch this news story that discusses how to recognize drowning:

-Unfortunately protecting people from drowning is not as simple as purchasing the right boat insurance, and drowning can occur in any water off shore or just outside your boat.
+Unfortunately protecting people from drowning is not as simple as purchasing the right boat insurance or avoiding specific locations.
+Drowning can occur in any water offshore or just outside your boat.
 So remember these important signs to look for.
 Drowning is quiet, you need to watch for someone whose head is very low in the water and whose mouth is at water level.
 The person’s head might be tilted and the eyes either closed or unfocused.
 The person will not be kicking his or her legs and will be vertical in the water, struggling to breathe.
 If you call to the person and get a clear response, they’re likely okay.
 But if they can’t speak or don’t speak, get them to safety right away.